yashodip05/FinPay-Analytics-Dashboard/README.md

----

 ## Data Dictionary
-See `docs/data_dictionary.md` for column descriptions.
+See the full data dictionary here: [docs/data_dictionary.md](docs/data_dictionary.md)

 ---

 ## License
-MIT — see `LICENSE` file.
+This project is licensed under the MIT License — see the [LICENSE](LICENSE) file.

 ---